Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

         percent variance explained (fraction of positive eigenvalues) by each of the first two axes are indicated on the x and y axes respectively.
     (D) PCoA of microbial functional profiles (UniRef90s).
-    (E) Relative abundance of the top 11 microbial species across all visits.
+    (E) Relative abundance of #rp([the top 11 microbial species],[dominant bacterial taxa]) across #rp([all],[three study]) visits.
-        All other species were summed so that the total abundance is 100%.
+        #rp([        All other species were summed so that the total abundance is 100%.
         Each column represents a single sample, and samples are ordered by hierarchical clustering based on Bray-Curtis dissimilarity of the full microbial composition.
+],[Heatmap showing the relative abundance (%) of the top 12 bacterial taxa (rows)
+        detected in participant stool samples across three longitudinal visits (v1, v2, v3; columns).
+        Each column within a visit represents an individual sample from a participant and samples are ordered by hierarchical clustering.
+        “Other” represents the sum of all taxa not in the top 12.
+        The X-axis within each visit is sorted by hierarchical clustering, and the y-axis is sorted by total abundance across all samples.])

 ],
 ) <figure2>